Introduction

 Employee integration takes time, experience and some healthy trial and error.
 That’s why role-specific training can start before your hire completes their orientation.

-Say you’ve hired a content marketer.
-As that person’s manager, you want to guide them through specific job expectations while familiarizing them with team goals.
-This introduction might include walking through the peculiarities of the niche, introducing buyer personas, explaining the company’s approach to content marketing and letting them know what you expect from a recently hired specialist.
+This introduction message might include walking through the peculiarities of the niche, introducing buyer personas, explaining the company’s approach to content marketing and letting them know what you expect from a recently hired specialist.

 Phase 4: Transitioning

 As employees complete training, they move closer and closer to total productivity.
-This is considered the transitioning phase.
+This is considered the transition phase.
 At this point, a new hire works toward becoming a full-fledged employee and begins reaching the goals set by their supervisor.

 Set up a 30-60-90 day progress plan with milestones to reach.

-Following the other onboarding phases, your employee now knows what they’re responsible for and what they can do to succeed.
 This transition is an opportunity to familiarize themselves with their tasks and take initiative.

 Phase 5: 90-day review